Ryan-Bauroth/SobelEdgeDetector/README.md

 a binary array, where locations of low change are black (0), and locations of high change are white (1), while avoiding the noise caused by SED alone.

+*In the example image above, notice the Otsu's threshold*